Sharetools

 Make a Tempting Red, White, and Blue Dessert

 6. Set boundaries to avoid social burnout.
-When you think of things to do this summer, nix activities that create emotional or financial stress, and connect with people who you love spending time with to fully enjoy your break.
-It may help to plan your calendar in advance, and practice saying “no” and valuing down time without guilt.
+When you plan things to do this summer, nix activities that create emotional or financial stress, and reserve time to connect with people you love spending time with to fully enjoy your break.
+It may help to plan your calendar in advance.
+Practice saying “no” and valuing down time without guilt.
 See Budget Friendly Activities to Create Joy for ideas.

 Block Out Time for Quality Connecting